badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

+Before preparing the data for training machine learning models phase, it is useful to perform a feature engineering process.
+It aims to manipulate, select and transform raw data into more significant features that can be used in supervised learning.
+Faeture engineering helps increase model accuracy, leading to better performance and discovering the appropriate findings.

-As I mentioned before data cleaning and data transformation are two fundamental and essential steps for any data science project.
-They are the two first tasks that must be accomplished by any data scientist when obtaining the raw data for first time.
+Data transformation is the main part in feature engineering process.
+In addition, data transformation next to data cleaning are two fundamental and essential steps for any data science project.
+They are the two first tasks that must be accomplished by any data scientist when obtaining the raw data for first time and before provide tarining data to the machine learning model.
-Sometimes, we perform EDA (Exploratory data analysis) between data cleaning and data transformation tasks to further understand patterns, determine correlation and summarize the key insights.
+Sometimes, we perform EDA (Exploratory data analysis) between data cleaning and feature engineering tasks to further understand patterns, determine correlation and summarize the key insights.

 <div>